pbmanis/ephys/README.md

 minianalysis, psc_analysis and
 mapanalysis, plus a set of tools that make use of these packages.

-A GUI is available to help with the ephys analysis.
+A GUI is available to help with the ephys analysis ("datatable").

+The vast majority of parameters that control the analysis are stored in a configuration file.
+Many errors can be traced to incorrect configurations, or failure to update the configuration file to include newly-added parameters.
+An ongoing goal is to have all "free" parameters explicitely listed in the configuration file.
+Note that the configuration file also includes paths to data, analyzed data, definitions for individual cell types, information to drive plotting, and can even include parameters that might be required for other programs/analysis such as ABR measurements or specific plotting/figure generation scripts.
+Configuration entries not needed by ephys are ignored (so you can add at will).

-Requirements: Python3.11+, and modules specified in requirements_local.txt
+Requirements: Python3.13+, and modules specified in requirements_local.txt or pyproject.toml.

 ephysanalysis
 -------------